-- Title page
+- · Title page

 - · Table of contents

 - · Committee page

-- At least three chapters
+- · At least three chapters

-Within 2-3 weeks, the Office of Theses and Dissertations (OTD) will email you a PDF with comments for you to address.
+Within three weeks, the Office of Theses and Dissertations (OTD) will upload your file in the ETD with comments in the for you to address.
 Students only need to do a format review once.
 Please remember to "Apply to graduate" in LionPATH by the specified deadline.
 If you have not applied, your final thesis or dissertation cannot be approved.